| |

 The reaction forces of the lower control arm ball joint load, Afa at the lower control arm attachment can be seen below.

-What happens to the suspension while cornering?
+What happens to the Automotive Suspension System while cornering?

 When a vehicle is turning, a centrifugal force acts on the body and pushes it outwards (nW).
 However, this force is counteracted by the grip between the road and the tires (Li and Lo).
 As a result, the body rolls about its suspension.
 However since the suspension system also turns with the car, it is possible to feel the car dip or sway while turning.
 The free body diagram below can be generated for cornering loads at the tire patch without any load transfer.